OskarStark/phpstan-ga/README.md

 **You can copy/paste the .github folder (under examples/) to your project and thats all!**

+## PHPStan plugins
+You might want to add extra plugins to phpstan to be more strict.
+To install them define `COMPOSER_PACKAGES` as environment variable in your workflow.

+## Additional Alpine packages
+The docker image contains a minimal set of installed php packages.
+For some projects you might want to add more php extensions.
+Define `PHP_EXTENSIONS` as environment variable in your workflow to do so.

 ## Docker

 A Docker-Image is built automatically and located here: